stuartthomas25/honors-thesis/notes/notes.md

     - Or perhaps beforehand, try gradient flow.

-## Tuesday, Sept 1
+## Tuesday, September 1
 - Questions:
     - Do I apply it to every measurement?
         - Yes
     - Are flow time and Monte Carlo time independent?
         - Not really.
 This is actually where the gradient flow originates, but its not the point of our research.
-    - What is the graident flow scale?
+    - What is the gradient flow scale?
         - We know that $mass \times length$ is dimensionless, so we can measure the flow time in $mass^{-1}$.
         - In other more realistic theories, we can write the flow time as something physical, like the proton size.
         - In scalar field theory, we can do the same thing, but there is no physical analog.